Human rights in Russia: NGOs

 The Federal Law of 10 January 2006 changed the rules affecting registration and operation of nongovernmental organizations (NGOs) in Russia.
 The Russian-Chechen Friendship Society, among others, was closed.
 A detailed report by Olga Gnezdilova demonstrated that small, genuinely volunteer organisations were disproportionately hit by the demands of the new procedures: for the time being, larger NGOs with substantial funding were not affected.

 Following Putin's re-election in May 2012 for a third term as president, a new Federal Law was passed, requiring all NGOs in receipt of foreign funding and "engaged in political activities" to register as "foreign agents" with the RF Ministry of Justice.
 By September 2016 144 NGOs were listed on the Register, including many of the oldest, most well-known and respected organisations, both internationally and domestically.
 Government can brand NGOs as "undesirable" to fine and shut them down.
 Members of "undesirable organisations" can be fined and imprisoned.

-These restrictive policies (Russian funders were also deterred) were a denial of the Freedom of Association embodied in Article 30 of the 1993 Constitution of the Russian Federation.

 Assassinations

 The deepest concern was reserved for the periodic unsolved assassinations of leading opposition politicians, lawmakers, journalists, and critics of the government, at home and sometimes abroad.
 According to a BuzzFeed News report in 2017, current and former US and UK intelligence agents told the outlet that they believe that Russian assassins, possibly on government orders, could be linked to 14 deaths on British soil that were dismissed as not suspicious by police.

 In 1998, human rights advocate Galina Starovoitova was shot dead in St. Petersburg at the entrance of her apartment.
 In 2003, Yuri Schekochikhin mysteriously died from illness, causing speculation into his death, such as poisoning.
 In 2003, the liberal politician Sergei Yushenkov was shot dead.
 In 2006, Alexander Litvinenko was poisoned with polonium and died.
 A British inquiry concluded that President Putin had "probably" approved his murder.
 In 2006, investigative journalist Anna Politkovskaya was shot dead.
 In 2009, human rights advocate Stanislav Markelov and journalist Anastasia Baburova were shot dead in Moscow.
 In 2015, opposition politician Boris Nemtsov was shot dead near the Kremlin.
 In 2017, journalist Nikolay Andrushchenko was beaten to death.

-The only deaths, in the view of Russian observers, to be convincingly investigated and successfully prosecuted, were the 2010 killings of Markelov and Baburova and the 2004 murder of anthropologist Nikolai Girenko, both the work of right-wing extremists.
-The perpetrators of certain other killings have been charged and convicted: since 1999 none of the instigators, the men who ordered the killing, have been identified or brought to justice.